• WELCOME TO BALDOYLE PARISH

 PARISH NEWS

-Parish Coffee Mornings in the Parish hall after the 10.00 am mass every Tuesday.
+Parish Coffee Mornings in the Parish hall will resume in September

 EXPOSITION OF THE BLESSED SACRAMENT IN THE CHURCH OF ST LAURENCE O’TOOLE EVERY SATURDAY NIGHT 6:00pm to 6:40pm (Before evening Mass)